 Ah, the bloom of new love!
-How do you know if it’s an enduring love?
-You’ve met someone, and they are ticking off the boxes on the “wish list” like crazy, but is this the start of a long term committed relationship.
+How do you know if it’s enduring love?
+You’ve met someone, and they are ticking off the boxes on the “wish list” like crazy, but is this the start of a long-term committed relationship.

 You have chemistry, attraction, you genuinely like them, and you can undoubtedly see yourself with this person in the present, but what about the future?

 How can you know if you will feel the same love and commitment next year, or all the years after that?
 What if you don’t?
 How can you be sure?

 As a couple’s expert, I see couples with all kinds of problems doubts and fears come into my counseling sessions.

 One such couple from Tempe, Arizona, comes to mind as I write this.

 Greg and Becky are in their mid-thirties, both professionals (Greg is a dentist, and Becky is a nurse), with a great deal to offer in a relationship.